hzrd149/blossom/Nostr.md

 ## User Server Discovery

-Users should publish a kind `10063` event with a list of `r` tags indicating servers that others users should use when getting their blobs
+Users should publish a kind `10063` event with a list of ordered `r` tags indicating servers that others users should use when getting their blobs

 ### Example